-How to Get a Consolidation Loan with a High Debt to Income Ratio
+How to Get a Consolidation Loan with a High DTI

-- DTI, or debt-to-income ratio, is the total debt payments divided by your before-tax income.
+- Your debt-to-income ratio, or DTI, equals housing and debt payments divided by gross (before-tax) income.

 Table of Contents

 If you’re like most consumers, you’ve never heard of a DTI.
 Until you get turned down for a loan because your DTI was too high.
 So what is a DTI, anyway?

 DTI stands for debt-to-income ratio.
 It’s a percentage that indicates how much of your monthly income goes to certain monthly expenses.
 And it’s a number you should understand before you apply for another loan.

 How to calculate debt-to-income ratio

 Calculating your DTI is pretty simple.
 DTI is your monthly expenses divided by your gross (before-tax) income.
 But it’s important to know which expenses go into the calculation and which don’t.

 The expenses that count in a DTI are monthly payments for all your loans, obligations like alimony and child support, and housing costs.
 Here’s a list of expenses that you’d include in a DTI if you have them: